onecommons/unfurl/docs/configurators.rst

   :operation:  (*required*) The operation to delegate to.
   :target: The name of the instance to delegate to.
 If omitted the current target will be used.
+  :inputs: Inputs to pass to the operation.
+If omitted the current inputs will be used.

 .. _shell: